albert-dang/A-Star-Pathing/README.md

   - col = starting column
   - row = starting row
   - colGoto = destination column
+  - rowGoto = destination row
-  - You can use get_grid(x) and get_grid(y) from this library to convert any x, y coordinate to rowGoto = destination row
+      - You can use get_grid(x) and get_grid(y) from this library to convert any x, y coordinate to a column and row, respectively
-grid = ID of some mp_grid
+  - grid = ID of some mp_grid
-grid_originX = absolute x coordinate of origin of the grid
+  - grid_originX = absolute x coordinate of origin of the grid
-grid_originY = absolute y coordinate of origin of the grid
+  - grid_originY = absolute y coordinate of origin of the grid
-grid_cellWidth = width of columns in the grid
+  - grid_cellWidth = width of columns in the grid
-grid_cellHeight = height of rows in the grid
+  - grid_cellHeight = height of rows in the grid